 Okayyy!!
 Don’t panic seeing Turmeric in chocolate.
 Seriously, don’t!
-And, no, it’s not curry in a chocolate.
+And, no, it’s not curried in a chocolate.
 You won’t even taste the turmeric.
 I wanted a deeper color to my White Chocolate Saffron-Turmeric Truffles, so I went ahead and dared to add a pinch of turmeric (fine!
 2 more pinches) and like some happy experiments, this one turned out to be AMAZING.
 Plus, turmeric is anti-inflammatory and it adds a very subtle layer to the white chocolate.

 The White Chocolate Saffron-Turmeric Truffles are probably the easiest dessert that you can make in no time.
 And look at the pictures.
 Aren’t they beautiful?
 I always thought, simple is sexy and my White Chocolate Saffron-Turmeric Truffles prove my belief – sweetly.
 Not too many ingredients, yet they look so decadent and so pretty.
 I love the color on them – that shade of yellow, that I’m crazy about.

 The month of September is very special for me.
 We officially start Fall in September (September 23rd precisely) and it’s also the birthday month of my first-born.
 As far as I’m concerned, his birthday kicks off the months of celebrations that lie ahead.